MadhanMohanReddy2301/Chat-PDF/README.md

 ## Installation

-1. Clone the repository:
+_1. Clone the repository:_

    git clone https://github.com/MadhanMohanReddy2301/Chat-PDF.git

-Navigate to the project directory:
+_Navigate to the project directory:_
     cd your-repo-name

-Install the required Python packages using pip:
+_Install the required Python packages using pip:_
     pip install pypdf python-dotenv transformers einops accelerate langchain bitsandbytes sentence_transformers llama-index

-Usage:
+_Usage:_
     Prepare your PDF documents and place them in the specified directory.
 (Update /content/Data/ with the actual path to your PDF files.)

     Update the system_prompt, query_wrapper_prompt, and other settings in the code as needed.

-Run the script:
+_Run the script:_
     LLAMA-2-7B-chat-with-PDF.py

     The script will perform Q&A tasks based on the provided prompts and context.
 The responses will be printed to the console.